 This causes dirt and debris to accumulate on the fan, slows down airflow, degrades performance, lowers air quality, and generally creates a big mess that you will have to pay to fix or clean it later.
 Please check the size of your existing air filter before purchasing a replacement one.
 If you buy a filter that is too large, it will not slide properly into the slot.
 If the filter is too small, it will not cover the entire space and may allow dust and dirt to pass through.

 If you're not sure what filter size you need, check the manufacturer's specifications or ask your HVAC technician for help choosing the right product.
 You may have to replace your air conditioner a year or two in advance, and in the meantime you will likely pay for costly air conditioning repairs.
 Washable filters can eliminate the expense of regular replacements, but they cost more upfront and require a time-consuming wash rather than a quick change.
 Dirty ducts will have to replace air filters sooner than normal.

-MERVs range from 1 to 16, and a higher number indicates higher cleaning efficiency because it can filter smaller particles out of the air.
-Minimize local pollen and other allergens that may infiltrate your home in Buffalo Grove, Illinois, by ensuring your HVAC filter is always well maintained.
-Humidifier filters and pads are available for all major manufacturers (including Air King, American Standard, Aprilaire, GeneralAire, and Honeywell).
-Dust, allergens and pollutants will not leak out of the indoor air as the air bypasses the filter and enters the vent and returns.
+MERVs range from 1 to 16 and a higher number indicates higher cleaning efficiency because it can filter smaller particles out of the air.
+Minimize local pollen and other allergens that may infiltrate your home in Buffalo Grove, Illinois by ensuring your HVAC filter is always well maintained.
+Humidifier filters and pads are available for all major manufacturers (including Air King, American Standard, Aprilaire, GeneralAire and Honeywell).
+Dust, allergens and pollutants will not leak out of indoor air as it bypasses the filter and enters the vent and returns.

-The air filter prevents debris from entering the cylinders, reducing friction and allowing the engine to operate at maximum efficiency. .
+The air filter prevents debris from entering cylinders reducing friction and allowing engine to operate at maximum efficiency.